jlianyz/first-project/README.md

 Also, for tablets, it was found that the video and google Maps iframes were not responsive and overlapped into adjacent columns.
 As such, I wrapped them in a div and made the div responsive.
 ***
 ### Deployment
-This site is hosted using GitHub pages, deployed directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
+This site is hosted using GitHub pages and is deployed from the master branch.
+Code is written in AWS Cloud 9, and upon committing to the repository, the deployed site will be automatically updated.
+The file architecture is as such:
+* A separate folder for the CSS file
+* A separate folder for images
+* A separate folder for Wireframes
+* Individual pages are stored under the main project file

+The main landing page is named index.html for the deployed site to show correctly in Github.
+The other pages are named intuitively by the sections that each is describing.

 ***
 ### Credits
 **Content**